Endless Forms:

 You and your opponent will each get 8 turns to grow your species populations as much as possible.
 The game alternates between Day and Night, with each player getting one turn during each phase.
 (Tip: Use this turn tracker, which also appears on the back of the printed player’s manual, to keep track.)
 The player with the most population counters on their species at the end of 16 turns is the winner.

-1 – Initialize
+1 – Initialization Phase

 On your first turn of the game, you will simply draw from your main deck during this phase.
 The game begins as Day so you will draw 1 card.
 When it is Night, you will draw 2 cards.